 If you or someone you love is “borderline,” you know something is dreadfully wrong with certain behaviors but often do not know what to do about it.
 One moment the borderline person thinks someone is wonderful and the most amazing individual they’ve ever known, and the next believes that same person is an evil and horrible human being.
-Even a minor disagreement or perceived slight can precipitate the shift from love to hate.
 There is no middle ground in the minds of those struggling with BPD, which can make living with them emotionally exhausting.
-People struggling with BPD also tend to be extremely sensitive.

 What Are the Signs of Borderline Personality Disorder?

 The symptoms of borderline personality disorder are often mistaken for signs of other mental health disorders, making BPD hard to diagnose.
 To be diagnosed with BPD, a person must exhibit at least five of the following symptoms:

 - A pattern of unstable and intense interpersonal affective instability due to a marked reactivity of mood

 - Frantic efforts to avoid real or imagined abandonment

 - Identity disturbance involving a notable inconsistency in self-image, beliefs, or values

 - Impulsivity in at least two areas that are self-damaging, like substance abuse or binge eating

 - Inappropriate, intense anger or difficulty controlling anger